 Each of the two network interfaces exchanges data on its network through two buffers.
 The gateway forwards the data between these buffers as shown below.
 Note that this process is separated from the network data exchange.
-While the gateway ensures data consistency (where applicable), it does not feature any built-in mechanisms for synchronisation between the primary Modbus RTU network and the secondary CANopen network.
+While the gateway ensures data consistency (where applicable), it does not feature any built-in mechanisms for synchronisation between the primary Modbus-TCP network and the secondary CANopen network.

-Each buffer holds up to 512 bytes of data, where the first two bytes always are used for control/status information.
-The remaining 510 bytes gives the theoretical upper limit for the number of data bytes that can be exchanged in each direction.
-Please note that the actual number of bytes that can be exchanged is highly network dependent.
+Each buffer holds up to 512 bytes of data, where the first two bytes on the primary network side always are used for control/status information.
+The remainder 510 bytes gives the theoretical upper limit for the number of data bytes that can be exchanged in each direction.
+Please note that the actual number of bytes that can be exchanged is highly application and network dependent and can thus be noticably lower than 510 bytes.

-Through the dedicated control word, the master on the primary Modbus RTU network starts/stops the exchange of data on the secondary CANopen (the sub-network).
+Through the dedicated control word, the master on the primary Modbus-TCP network starts/stops the exchange of data on the secondary CANopen network (the sub-network).
 It can also reset the gateway if needed.
+The master on the primary Modbus-TCP network can see the status of the secondary CANopen network in the corresponding status word.

 1. When it is started the first time, the Anybus X-gateway is set as slave on the secondary network.
-This can be changed during configuration, see "Enabling Data Exchange" on page 49.
-The module will remember its setting when restarted.
+This can be changed during configuration, and will be remembered when restarting.